dimajix/flowman/docs/cookbook/data-qualioty.md

 ```

-## Data Quality Tests as Documentation
+## Data Quality Checks as Documentation

 With the new [documentation framework](../documenting/index.md), Flowman adds the possibility not only to document
 mappings and relations, but also to add test cases.
 These will be executed as part of the documentation (which is